-At St. Paul's Primary School, Kealba, we actively encourage all students to openly express their views and feel comfortable about giving voice to the things that are important to them.
+At St Paul's Kealba we actively encourage all students to openly express their views and feel comfortable about giving voice to the things that are important to them.

-We teach students about what they can do if they feel unsafe and enable them to understand, identify, discuss and report on child safety.
+We teach students about what they can do if they feel unsafe and enable them to understand, identify, discuss and report their concerns.
 We listen to and act on any concerns students, or their parents or carers, raise with us.